 Attributes with composite or multiple values MUST be described as RDF resources.
-For instance, the Default attribute points to a collection of attributes and should therefore be described as a URI resource.
-Similarly, an RDF container (Bag or Sequence) MUST be used to describe a list of values (ordered or unordered) associated with a given attribute.
+A RDF container (Bag or Sequence) MUST be used to describe a list of values (ordered or unordered) associated with a given attribute.
 This specification constrains CC/PP to the extent that RDF containers MUST NOT contain elements that are RDF containers themselves.
 For example, the InputCharSet attribute would be expressed as follows